Grocery Shopping on a Budget: The Complete Practical Guide (2026)

 6. Shop Store Brand for 80% of Staples

-On staples — flour, sugar, pasta, rice, tinned tomatoes, basic dairy, frozen vegetables, cleaning products — store brand is typically 30–50% cheaper than the branded equivalent and genuinely indistinguishable in most cases.
+On staples — flour, sugar, pasta, rice, tinned tomatoes, basic dairy, frozen vegetables, cleaning products — store brand is typically 30–50% cheaper and genuinely indistinguishable in most cases.

 7. Do a Pantry Audit Before You Shop